What the 12-mark question requires

 The structure that reaches Level 4

 Define the key economic concept the question is asking about.
-State what you will argue.
-Do not spend more than two sentences on this — the marks are in the analysis and evaluation, not the introduction.
+State what you'll argue.
+Don't spend more than two sentences on this.
+The marks live in the analysis and evaluation, not the introduction.

 State your first point clearly.
-Develop the economic mechanism step by step — do not assume the examiner will fill in the reasoning.
-Where relevant, include a well-labelled diagram and refer to it explicitly in your text (“as shown in the diagram, the shift of the supply curve from S1 to S2…”).
+Develop the economic mechanism step by step.
+Don't assume the examiner will fill in the reasoning for you.
+Where it's relevant, include a well-labelled diagram and refer to it explicitly in your text ("as shown in the diagram, the shift of the supply curve from S1 to S2...").
 A diagram without a written explanation earns partial marks at best.

 Developed analytical point 2

 A second fully developed point, ideally from a different angle or considering a different stakeholder.
-This is what separates a Level 3 answer (one developed point + evaluation) from a Level 4 (two developed points + strong evaluation).
+This is what separates a Level 3 answer (one developed point plus evaluation) from a Level 4 (two developed points plus strong evaluation).

-Evaluation is the element that most students perform worst on.
-Weak evaluation looks like: “However, this depends on other factors.”
-Strong evaluation:
+Evaluation is the bit most students do worst.
+Weak evaluation sounds like "however, this depends on other factors."
+Strong evaluation does more:

-- States a specific condition that determines whether your argument holds (e.g. “this outcome is more likely when demand is price-inelastic, as is the case for…”)
+- States a specific condition that determines whether your argument holds ("this outcome is more likely when demand is price-inelastic, as is the case for...")

 - Considers a counterargument and explains why it may or may not outweigh your main argument

-- References evidence or real-world context where relevant
+- References evidence or real-world context where it's relevant

-- Reaches a conclusion that follows from the analysis — not a generic “it depends on circumstances”
+- Reaches a conclusion that actually follows from the analysis, not a generic "it depends on circumstances"

 Time allocation

-In AQA Economics papers, the 12-mark question should take approximately 15–18 minutes.
-That is roughly:
+In AQA Economics papers, the 12-mark question should take roughly 15 to 18 minutes.
+Broken down, that's about:

-- 1–2 minutes planning (jot key points and diagram)
+- 1 to 2 minutes planning (jot key points and diagram)

-- 5–6 minutes on the first analytical point including diagram
+- 5 to 6 minutes on the first analytical point including diagram

-- 4–5 minutes on the second analytical point
+- 4 to 5 minutes on the second analytical point

-Students who spend too long on earlier short-answer questions often rush the 12-mark question and produce a Level 2 answer that could have been Level 4 with adequate time.
+Students who spend too long on earlier short-answer questions often rush the 12-marker and end up with a Level 2 answer that could have been Level 4 with proper time.

 Common mistakes

-- Listing facts instead of building an argument — scoring at Level 1 regardless of how much content is included
+- Listing facts instead of building an argument, scoring Level 1 regardless of how much content is packed in

-- Drawing a diagram without explaining it — the written explanation is where marks come from; the diagram supports it
+- Drawing a diagram without explaining it.
+The written explanation is where the marks come from; the diagram just supports it

-- One-sided answer — consider both directions of causation or both sides of a policy debate
+- One-sided answers.
+Consider both directions of causation or both sides of a policy debate

-- Generic conclusion — “whether this is good or bad depends on the situation” is not evaluation; it is avoidance
+- Generic conclusions.
+"Whether this is good or bad depends on the situation" isn't evaluation, it's avoidance

 Practice under timed conditions

-12-mark question technique improves only through repeated timed practice with mark scheme feedback.
-The gap between a student's untimed practice answers and their exam performance is usually largest for extended writing questions.
-ExamPass.ai generates AQA Economics papers including 12-mark questions and provides mark-scheme-aligned feedback on your written answers, showing the level reached and what was missing for the band above.
+12-mark question technique only improves through repeated timed practice with mark scheme feedback.
+The gap between a student's untimed practice answers and their exam performance is usually widest for extended writing questions.
+ExamPass.ai generates AQA Economics papers including 12-mark questions and gives mark-scheme-aligned feedback on your written answers, showing the level reached and what was missing for the band above.